luk3yx/lurklite/README.md

 If you can't or don't want to run your own bot, you can request that the official bot be added to your channel.
-The official bot is on a few IRC networks, most notably xeroxIRC.
-PM `luk3yx` there if you want the bot on an IRC channel you own.
+The official bot is on a few IRC networks, most notably Libera Chat and xeroxIRC.
+PM `luk3yx` there if you want the bot on an IRC channel you own. *Note that this IRC bot is running [Sopel](https://github.com/sopel-irc/sopel) and not lurklite, hopefully I'll release the API shim it uses sometime.*

 Alternatively, if you use Discord, you can use [https://bit.ly/lurkdiscord] to add lurklite (without any permissions) to your Discord guild/server.